 2. How we collect your personal data

-We collect your personal information when you fill in contact forms, access our live chat requesting a demo, subscribe to newsletters, complete customer surveys, submit a CV or login to or access one or more of the Vendigital applications through the website.
+We collect your personal information when you fill in contact forms, access our live chat requesting a demo, subscribe to newsletters, complete customer surveys or login to or access one or more of the Vendigital applications through the website.
+We may also collect your details from third party business partners.
 We will collect:

 3. How we use your personal data